juke31123/MVMoney/README.md

 ## ⚠️ Safety
 - **Disclaimer:**
   This Script only interacts with the Game throuh keyboard and mouse input.
-Ban Risk should be minimal but never 0.
+Ban Risk should be minimal but never Zero.
+I am not responsible for you getting banned.

 ---